Asante people: Language

 The Asante people speak Asante Twi, which is the official language of the Ashanti Region and the main language spoken in Asante and by the Asante people.
-Asante language is spoken by over 9 million ethnic Asante people as a first or second language.
-The Asante language is the official language utilized for literacy in Asante, at the primary and elementary educational stage (Primary 1–3) K–12 (education) level, and studied at university as a bachelor's degree or master's degree program in Asante.
+Asante Twi is spoken by over 9 million ethnic Asante people as a first or second language, and is the official language taught in both schools and universities.

-The Asante language and Asante Twi have some unique linguistic features like tone, vowel harmony and nasalization.
+Characteristic features of Asante Twi include tone, vowel harmony and nasalization.

 Religion

 The Asante follow Akan religion and the Asante religion (a traditional religion which seems to be dying slowly but is revived only on major special occasions—yet is undergoing a global revival across the diaspora), followed by Christianity (Roman Catholicism and Protestantism) and Islam.

 Asante people received the religion of Islamic North Africa within their talismanic tradition, making amulets with Quranic citations, name of the Arabic angels or Jinn.
 Amulets were also set in the corners of houses or soaked in water to produce liquids for drinking and for washing that were believed to have thaumaturgical properties.